Introduction

 Selectors

 A selector must be followed by one or more tab-indented statements (either a modifier or selection block).
-You can nest selection blocks.
+You can nest selection blocks to create more complex filters.

 .